Lavany549/Publisher_Subscriber_Implementation/publisher_subscriber_scheme_for_ethereum_smart_contracts/ReadMe.txt

 1.Install mongoDB Compass (link to download https://www.mongodb.com/try/download/community) 2.Install ganache
 	Create a new workspace
-	Keep it aside for no... dont close it
+	Keep it aside for now... dont close it

 3.Install metamask extension in chrome.
 	Create an account